lucagiacomelli/CUtilities/README.md

 # CUtilities
-Repository with C headers for utilities of any kind
+Repository with C files for utilities of different types.